Joshua H. Ginder '15, Gettysburg College

 This is the author's version of the work.
 This publication appears in Gettysburg College's institutional repository by permission of the copyright owner for personal use, not for redistribution.

 Ginder, Joshua H., "Language as the Foundation of Identity Among Sherpa Youth in Nepal" (2015).
 Student Publications.
-Paper 314.
+314.

 Asian Studies Commons, Bilingual, Multilingual, and Multicultural Education Commons, Ethnic Studies Commons, International and Comparative Education Commons, Linguistic Anthropology Commons, Social and Cultural Anthropology Commons, South and Southeast Asian Languages and Societies Commons